alexjab/bootstrap-milestones/README.md

 ```

 ### Contribute
-To develop the project, you need to have bootstrap: go to the project's directory and run either `bower install` or `npm install` from within.
+To develop the project, you need to have bootstrap: go to the project's directory and run either `bower install` or `npm install` from within the directory.

 To generate the css file, you need [less](http://lesscss.org/) which you can get by running `npm install -g less`.